If a 24V system with battery buffer is desired then it is common practice to wire two commercially available 12 volt batteries in series.

 AWG (American Wire Gauge) specifies the diameter of the wire and the cross section of wires.
 The AWG system is mainly used in North America.

 Decelerating motors and inductors can feed voltage back to the power supply output.
 The output

 can absorb a certain amount of energy in the output capacitors and thereby increase the output voltage.
 The back EMF is the maximum voltage that may occur at the output of the power supply.

 24V PULS power supplies tolerate a maximum of 35V at the output terminals.
 During electrical feedback the power supply does not switch off and when the feedback ends the power supply provides power immediately with no drop in the output voltage.

 The base load is the minimum load required at one or more of the outputs of a multi voltage power supply unit which is necessary for proper function If the minimum base load value is not maintained, the power supply will not suffer damage but it may lead to significant deviations in the output voltage or an interruption of the power supply.

-The BonusPower property describes the permitted short time overload factor by which a power supply may be overloaded.
+The BonusPower feature describes the permitted short time overload factor by which a power supply may be overloaded.
 Typically this is 50% more power for a period of 4 seconds.

-Almost all DIMENSION Q Series devices have the BonusPower property.
+Almost all DIMENSION Q Series devices have the BonusPower feature.